The World, the Flesh, and Father Smith: Plot summary

 This is the fictional life story of a parish priest, a man of God "conscious of the indwelling of the Trinity," living the life of grace in a drab industrial town, bringing the grace of God to weak human beings seduced by the devil’s ancient lures of the world and the flesh.

 It covers the activities of Father Thomas Edmund Smith in his urban Scottish parish from 1908 until his death in 1942.
 On this framework, the author hangs the glowing tapestry of Father Smith's spiritual life, a life of sanctity, humility, and burning love of God.
 He interacts with a wide range of people, children, adults and other clerics.
-It also tracks the lives of two particular youths from their innocent childhood affections to their respectives lives as a priest and an actress.
+It also tracks the lives of two particular youths from their innocent childhood affections to their respective lives as a priest and an actress.